Codenames-Ren/Sonata-Violin/README.md

 ## 🙏 Acknowledgments

-- CodeIgniter Team untuk framework yang awesome
+- CodeIgniter Team for the awesome framework
-- Tailwind CSS untuk styling framework
+- Tailwind CSS for the styling framework
-- Semua contributor yang telah membantu project ini
+- All contributors who have helped this project

 ---